 This study examines speeches in the European Parliament relating to asylum.
-Conceptually, it tests hypotheses concerning the relation between national parties and Members of European Parliament (MEPs).
-The computer-based content analysis method Wordfish is used to examine 876 speeches from 2004-2014, scaling MEPs along a unidimensional policy space.
-Debates on asylum predominantly concern positions for or against European Union (EU) security measures.
-Surprisingly, national party preferences for EU integration were not the dominant factor.
-The strongest predictors of MEPs' positions are their national parties’ general ‘right-left’ preferences, and duration of EU membership.
-Generally, MEPs from Central and Eastern Europe and the European People's Party take up pro-security stances.
-Wordfish was effective and valid, confirming the relevance of automated content analysis for studying the EU.
+Conceptually, it tests hypotheses concerning the relation between national parties and Members of European Parliament.
+The computer-based content analysis method Wordfish is used to examine 876 speeches from 2004 to 2014, scaling Members of European Parliament along a unidimensional policy space.
+Debates on asylum predominantly concern positions for or against European Union security measures.
+Surprisingly, national party preferences for European Union integration were not the dominant factor.
+The strongest predictors of Members of European Parliament's positions are their national parties’ general ‘right-left’ preferences, and duration of European Union membership.
+Generally, Members of European Parliament from Central and Eastern Europe and the European People's Party take up pro-security stances.
+Wordfish was effective and valid, confirming the relevance of automated content analysis for studying the European Union.